ccozens/nursery-menu/README.md

 ### Transitions
 I set up transitions for the nav dropdown using [svelte/transition](https://svelte.dev/docs/svelte-transition), and for the menu icon using CSS transitions.
 Initially I tried using svelte transitions for both but this resulted in jerky behaviour, I think because of how svelte processes two simultaneous transitions.

+### Favicon
+The favicon is a [cheeseburger from flaticons](https://www.flaticon.com/free-icon/cheeseburger_1923515), free to use with attribution.